-Simon and Mary are in their 60s.
+Darren and Jenna are in their 60s.
 They would like to scale back their involvement in the business with the view of passing it on to a family member or selling it within the next 5 years.
-Simon and Mary have three children, all of whom have professional careers and are not involved in the agribusiness.
+Darren and Jenna have three children, all of whom have professional careers that are not currently related to the business.